inversify/InversifyJS/wiki/oo_design.md

 Ninja --> Katana
 ```

-Notice how the arrow that ilustrate the dependency goes from left to right.
+Notice how the arrow that illustrate the dependency goes from left to right.

-If we update the ninja class to dependen upon an abstraction of the Katana class (the Katana interface):
+If we update the ninja class to depend upon an abstraction of the Katana class (the Katana interface):

 ```ts
 @injectable()